thephez/docs-platform/docs/explanations/dashpay.md

 payment channels](../reference/glossary.md#direct-settlement-payment-channel-dspc) between
 [identities](../explanations/identity.md).

-> 📘
->
-> For previews of an updated Dash mobile wallet UI based on the DashPay contract or to join the
-> alpha test program, please visit the <a href="https://www.dash.org/dashpay/"
-> target="_blank">DashPay landing page at dash.org</a>.

 The DashPay contract enables an improved Dash wallet experience with features including:

 * **User Centric Interaction**: DashPay brings users front and center in a cryptocurrency wallet.